tysonjens/medical_referrals_catboost/README.md

 * Select most important features and fit a multi-layer perceptron neural net.
 * Model change points in physicians referral rates to aide medical directors managing utilization.
 * Fit individual models by specialty so the specialty-by-specialty nuances don't get washed out.
+* Grid search across higher limits of depths and iterations.
+* Understand relative cost of False Negatives.
+Could the business live with them?

 #### Acknowledgements